 Las Vegas plastic surgeon, Dr. Marvin Spann, creates natural results for patients seeking a brow lift.
 This facial surgery can correct droopy, sagging eyebrows by elevating them to give the face a more alert, awake appearance.
 This procedure is sometimes confused with a forehead lift.
 Both surgeries produce similar results, but they use different incision techniques.
 A brow lift places the incision either directly above the eyebrow (direct brow lift), or in the middle to lower section of the forehead.
 A forehead lift places the incision along the hairline, which lifts the forehead and elevates the eyebrows to a higher position.
-Each method will be discussed in detail during the initial consultation.
+Each method will be discussed in detail during your initial consultation.
+We look forward to seeing you!

 "What a great staff!
 Beautiful office.
 I have seen both Dr. Marvin and Candace Spann for cosmetic procedures and laser treatments.
 The Dr.s were both very attentive and made me feel comfortable in my procedures."- N.S. / Yelp / Nov 22, 2016